 Here you have a choice from three (that include Sea Trout) but Whiting would definitely be the most ubiquitous and popular of the HFS.
 Value for money it usually makes the largest and filling meal (while also admittedly a nice photo with the iconic visual of giant fillets protruding well past the white sandwich bread), but I went for the Catfish ($6.99) as I knew there would be no bones but also because I enjoy the subtly earthy flavors, at least from one from a fresh catch.

 May be hard to tell but I'm barely holding the sandwich up as the temperature is near burning my fingers!
 Rotating it every 30 degrees, I quickly surrender to the fact that there was no way of photographing this meal attractively.
 As I finally put down my camera and ready myself to take the first bite, I honestly didn't expect something quite so flavorful.
-The piping hot Catfish was fried perfectly, extremely fluffy and moist inside with an equally delicious contrasting outer crust of cornmeal seasoning.
+The piping hot Catfish was fried perfectly, extremely fluffy and moist inside with an equally delicious contrasting outer crust of corn/cracker meal style fry seasoning.
 As for a fried item goes, indeed quite the departure from the Hot Chicken as it's not at all greasy and the fiery aspect controlled.
 For my tolerances in spicy, something much more easily enjoyable.

 The biggest surprise for me though was how well the pickle, mustard and raw onions went with the sandwich.
-The balance of flavors achieved in good part by the help of the fish's great seasoning, but I would've sworn I'd be craving some tartar sauce half way through the meal but the thought did not come once.
+The balance of flavors achieved in good part by the help of the fish's seasoning, but I would've sworn I'd be craving some tartar sauce half way through the meal but the thought did not come once.
 My next Hot Fish Sandwich I'd be having the exact same way.

 As Nashville food writer Jim Myers says in this great article, "It's hard to have a bad fish sandwich when it comes hot, straight from the fryer," and this indeed is one of them.
 I'd happily revisit Eastside.
 Maybe next time taking on their famous O.G.
 King Fish.
 A near two-pound behemoth of Whiting almost humorously sandwiched between puny looking slices of white bread.
 If it's as good as what I had this day, I shouldn't have any problem putting it away.